jarederaj/app-wedding/README.md

 App Wedding
 -----------

 A simple google appengine based wedding website.
-Should be easy to form and manipulate.
+Should be easy to fork and manipulate to your own needs.

 Modify app.yaml so it fits your own deployment